 [Reading 1: Hinduism and Release Through Selfless Action]

 16. Explain the path of selfless action and what its consequences are.

 17. What are the three questions asked by the students and the three answers given by the Zen masters?

 [Reading 3: Confucianism and Hsun-Tzu’s view of Human Nature as Evil]

 18. Explain the point of Hsun-Tzu’s analogies of the crooked stick and blunt knife.

 19. According to Hsun-Tzu, what is the origin of ritual conduct and righteousness?

 20. What are the main points of Chuang-Tzu’s story of the four friends and transformation?

-21. In a minimum of 150 words, pick one of the following Eastern Philosophy concepts and defend it against someone who might say that it is silly.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
+In a minimum of 150 words, pick one of the following Eastern Philosophy concepts and defend it against someone who might say that it is silly.
 Hinduism: Self-God; law of karma; yoga of action; yoga of meditation; weak or strong monism.
 Buddhism: nirvana; eightfold path; improper questions; no-self doctrine; doctrine of dependent origination; emptiness; Zen Koan system.
 Confucianism: ritual conduct; humaneness; principle of reciprocity; superior person; child obedience; good government; seven steps of the Great Learning; Mencius, Kao or Hsun-Tzu on inherent human goodness.
 Daoism: the Dao; return; non-action; non-mind; minimal governing; Lieh-Tzu's view of happiness and death.